petroyurkiv/WeatherTaskS/README.md

 Overall, I'm very pleased with the outcome of my work.
 My app leverages the Swift language and the SwiftUI framework to deliver up-to-date weather data, while providing a user-friendly and aesthetically pleasing interface through the use of R.Swift.
 This project has brought me great satisfaction and valuable experience in software development.

-Installation process steps:

-1. Download the project.
-2. Open the console.
-3. Enter the command "pod install".